What Is Broadband Internet?

 How Has the Broadband Definition Changed?

-In July of 2022 the FCC announced plans to update the broadband minimum requirements again.
 The connection types continue to improve, and consumer demand increases, but activities like HD video streaming and online multiplayer gaming also demand more from internet connections.

 Want to find the best broadband internet service provider in your area?
 Enter your zip code below the FAQs to see what is available in your area.